wulfstem/exploding-kittens/README.md

 # ExplodingKittens61

 Hello from Team 61, Ervinas and Ugnius!
 We hope that you will have a smooth setup of Exploding Kittens and find this guide useful.

-*<span style="color:red;">This project was created using IntelliJ IDEA, and works best when run on this platform.
-For VSCode you will need to add .json files for configuration.</span>
+*This project was created using IntelliJ IDEA, and works best when run on this platform.
+For VSCode you will need to add .json files for configuration.

 ---